pyrhaa/sarahro/README.md

 **- The dark mode is planned on the sarahro?**

 Yes ! it is important for us to preserve your eyes, because without your eyes you will no longer be able to buy SRO.

+# Getting Started showcase Sarahro site

+## Available Scripts

+In the project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.